 2. BumpGreen

-At BumpGreen they are committed to slow cuisine , in which they take care of the origin of the product and, of course, its preparation.
+At BumpGreen , they’re committed to slow cooking , where they pay close attention to the origin of the ingredients and, of course, how they’re prepared.
 The chefs in charge of the kitchen are David Ariza and Jordi Bresó.
-The former is an expert in cooking with wild plants, rice and fish; while Bersó is an expert pastry chef and gastronomic trainer and disseminator, a specialist in Foodpairing – in which ingredients are chosen according to how they combine with each other.
+The former is an expert in cooking with wild plants, rice dishes, and fish; while Bresó is a pastry expert, culinary educator, and food writer, specializing in food pairing —where ingredients are chosen based on how they complement each other.

-Although on Mondays his menu is vegetarian, the rest of the week follows a balance in which meat is present, but is not the main protagonist.
+Although the menu is vegetarian on Mondays, the rest of the week features a balanced selection where meat is present but not the main focus.

 3. Naked & Sated

-Naked & Sated is one of the restaurants owned by soccer players Ibai Gómez and Marco Asensio together with businessman Marino Cid.
-The recipes of this healthy food restaurant are signed by Roberto Bosquet, executive chef and star on Instagram with more than 1 million followers.
+Naked & Sated is one of the restaurants owned by soccer players Ibai Gómez and Marco Asensio alongside businessman Marino Cid.
+The recipes at this healthy-eating restaurant are created by Roberto Bosquet, executive chef and Instagram star with over 1 million followers.

-Gluten has no place in their menu, great news for celiacs, but that’s not the only thing, you won’t find added sugars or refined flours either.
-None of this prevents pizzas from being on the menu -with a quinoa base, of course- and the star of the menu is its dessert in the shape of a berlina: the Donakeds.
+Gluten has no place on their menu—great news for those with celiac disease—but that’s not all: you won’t find any added sugars or refined flours either.
+None of this keeps pizza off the menu—though it does come with a quinoa crust—and the star of the menu is their dessert shaped like a berlina: the Donakeds.

-📍Location:Calle de Serrano, 110 (Salamanca district); Calle del Maestro Victoria, 5 (downtown) and Calle de Embajadores, 167 (Arganzuela).
+📍Location:Calle de Serrano, 110 (Salamanca neighborhood); Calle del Maestro Victoria, 5 (downtown); and Calle de Embajadores, 167 (Arganzuela)

-The Arce Sisters, Elena and Ana, have achieved a balance between cafeteria and restaurant that is difficult to find.
-A Nordic touch, French spirit and Mediterranean cuisine in which everything is made on site, from bread to cakes.
+The Arce sisters, Elena and Ana, have struck a balance between café and restaurant that’s hard to find.
+A Nordic touch, French spirit, and Mediterranean cuisine where everything is made on-site, from the bread to the cakes.

-A fact that reflects this very well is that there is no microwave.
-Although their breakfasts are well known for their homemade pastries -their cookies are the sugary treat you need-, meals are their strong point, so much so that they do not serve dinner: they close at 17.30h.
+A telling detail is that they don’t have a microwave.
+Although their breakfasts are well-known for their homemade pastries—their cookies are the sweet treat you need to indulge in—lunch is their specialty, so much so that they don’t serve dinner: they close at 5:30 p.m.

 📍Location:Calle Marqués de Monasterio, 6 (Salesas)